About 20 years ago, I was listening to a CD reissue of Frank Zappa’s WEASELS RIPPED MY FLESH album.

 There’s also an interview Josh did with Mario Puzo, author of THE GODFATHER, about his time as a writer and Associate Editor for men’s adventure magazines.

-Its success has since led Wyatt Doyle and I to publish a series of books that feature classic men’s adventure magazine stories and artwork.
+The success of that first book led Wyatt Doyle and I to publish a series of men’s adventure magazines story anthologies and art books.

-There are currently 13 books in the series, which we call the Men’s Adventure Library, and more coming.
-Our most recent books are lushly illustrated in full color and available on Amazon worldwide.
-We have many more planned in the years ahead.
+There are now 20 books in the series, which we call the Men’s Adventure Library, and more coming.

-I’m having a great time collecting, writing and publishing books and magazines about them.
+This year I turned 75.
+I’m still having a great time collecting, writing and publishing books and magazines about vintage men’s adventure magazines and illustration artists.

 * * * * * * * * *